-Relational Gestalt psychotherapy is rooted in psychodynamics, attachment theory, object-relations theory and the principles of human development.
+Relational psychotherapy is rooted in psychodynamics, attachment theory, object-relations theory and the principles of human development.
 Understanding that our behavioural patterns, personality, and identity are developed and shaped by early experiences, Gestalt psychotherapy brings to light the implicit memories and unconscious processes from the past that are influencing the present.
-Gestalt psychotherapy, being an insight-oriented approach, is of tremendous use in deepening self awareness, uncovering the unconscious roots of our mental and emotional distress, and alleviating self conscious emotions such as shame and self blame.
+Relational psychotherapy, being an insight-oriented approach, is of tremendous use in deepening self awareness, uncovering the unconscious roots of our mental and emotional distress, and alleviating self conscious emotions such as shame and self blame.
 But while insight is a key first step, true transformation comes not just from being aware of how the past has influenced the present, but from processing through the mental, emotional and neurological remnants of those past experiences.

 Somatic psychotherapy is a nervous-system based approach rooted in the understanding that the body stores information in many ways, including non-linguistic forms.
 Where as cognitive and analytical psychotherapy approaches often reveal the narrative that our analytical mind has created, somatic techniques engage and works with felt-experience, directly accessing raw, unadulterated emotion.
 Drawing on the work of Peter Levine, I utilize somatic and sensorimotor psychotherapy to help clients not just make sense of their experience on a cognitive level, but to reprocess it on an emotional and neurological level.